rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 The 2020-2021 season was strange for sports at all levels.
 Shortened seasons, cancelled games, and a surplus of "Out (COVID)" on injury reports.
 It felt like everyone, from the NBA to your local rec league, just *barely* made their seasons work.
 All this disruption produced some amazingly unlikely outcomes, one of which I'd like to explore here.

 The Oglethorpe Stormy Petrels, my alma mater, have a *terrible* women's volleyball team.
+I mean *atrocious*.
 They have not had a winning season in the past ten years.
 In that time, they have won only 16 out of 127 possible in-conference games, and never more than 3 in a single season.
 This produces a *12.6%* in-conference win percentage.
 New coaches, new players, new staff, it's always the same: They are the absolute bottom of the barrel of the Southern Athletic Association (SAA), and they have been for a long time.

 | Season     | Conference record |
 | ------------------------------ |